elekto-io/docs/content/en/docs/Getting started/configuration.md

 **ELECTION_DIR**

 *Required* Directory, relative to the Git repository root, containing the set of election subdirectories.
+Must be a parent directory.
 Can be an arbitrarily deep path.
 Do not use a leading or trailing `/`.

 Example: `elections`, `gov/steering/elections`